Upstatement/quickshare/README.md

 `data-service="email"`

 To share through e-mail, **QuickShare** currently relies on a native mail client to handle the sending of the email.
-Therefore the link will simply open up the default mail client installed on the client device, with a customisable set of fields already filled out. **QuickShare** uses the URI scheme `mailto`, which means link tag will look like:
+Therefore the link will simply open up the default mail client installed on the client device, with a customisable set of fields already filled out. **QuickShare** uses the URI scheme `mailto`, which means the  tag will look like:

 ```html
 <a href="mailto:receiver@emailclient.com?subject=subject&body=message">